-- I’ve begun and developed a blog, something I’ve wanted to do for years
+- I’ve started and maintained a writing practice through a blog, something I’ve wanted to do for years

-- My partner and I have begun to make our tiny house dream a reality – building our own house together after years of talking about it
+- My partner and I have made our tiny house dream a reality – building our own house together after years of talking about it

-- I’m creating an online business using my teaching and coaching skills so I can become self-employed
+- I’ve created an online business using my writing, teaching and coaching skills

 - My partner and I have found a way to purchase our dream property and move to the countryside

 In short: many of my long-term dreams have become a reality.